oresat/oresat-c3-software/README.md

 A basic [Bottle]-based website for development and integration can be found at `http://localhost:8000` when the software is running.

-## Project Layout

-- `docs/`: Source of Read the Docs documentation.
-- `oresat_c3/`: Source code.
-  - `gen/`: Generated code not commited to git.
-  - `drivers/`: Fully stand-alone (doesn't import anything else from project) Pythonic drivers used by project.
-All drivers can mock hardware it's for.
-  - `protocols/`: Anything dealing with packing or unpacking beacon and EDL packets.
-  - `services/`: OLAF services, the "glue" between protocol, drivers, and/or subsystems with the CANopen node with a dedicated thread.
-  - `subsystems/`: Anything dealing with the subsystems of the C3 other than the CAN bus.
-  - `ui/`: The [Bottle]-based web ui used for development and integration (not used in production).
-- `tests/`: Unit tests.

 ## Documentation